simrenbasra/simys-blog/_posts/2025-09-14-email_genie_part8.md

     - More challenging cases that help the model generalise better.

-    - These pairs are tricky since they may appear similar but are actually different (hard positive), or appear different but are actually similar (hard negative).
+    - These pairs are tricky since they may appear similar but are actually different (hard negative), or appear different but are actually similar (hard positive).

 Initially, I started with only easy positive and negative pairs, but I realised that including hard pairs is needed for the embedding model to generalise better.